DQNEO/goas/README.md

 However, for any input it supports, it behaves exactly the same as `as`, which means it produces the very same binary files (*.o) as `as` does.

-The most interesting thing is that it can assemble my Go compiler [babygo](https://github.com/DQNEO/babygo). ( `make babygo` proves it.)
+The most interesting thing is that it can assemble my Go compiler [babygo](https://github.com/DQNEO/babygo).
+(You can see it by running `make babygo`.)

 # Requirements